 - LECO’s ChromTOF software works seamlessly with the Pegasus® BT 4D to automatically collect and process user data and help stratify analyses.
 Nontarget Deconvolution, Target Analyte Find, library searches, and user-friendly configurable features accel at compound identification and set the system apart from other technologies.

 - Innovative options such as the FLUX® GCxGC flow modulator are also available and allow routine analysis of concentrated samples, as an alternative to the high sensitivity functions built-in to the standard quad jet thermal modulation option.

 It’s widely accepted that advanced technologies are needed for more precise cannabis strain identification, authentication, and quality control.
 As well, the underpinning sources of the “entourage” effect are very important and active areas of medicinal cannabis research.

 As the industry matures and continues to implement more robust methods for analyses, technologies such as the Pegasus® BT 4D GCxGC-TOFMS system will see widespread use, not only in research, but for routine cannabis laboratory operations as well.

-This article was written by LabX and published in conjunction with LECO.
+This article was written by LabX and published in collaboration with LECO.